internalfx/rethinkdbfs-spec/README.md

 class RethinkDBFSBucket {

   /**
-   * Drops the files and chunks collections associated with
+   * Drops the files and chunks tables associated with
    * this bucket.
    */
   void drop();